When we arrived at the Gare de Lyon train station Laure shared that while it was a grey day, that was the true Parisienne experience.

 75 Av. des Champs-Élysées, 75008 Paris, France

 I know there’s not a lot of time so spend it wisely.
 We took a 90 minute walking tour with Discover Walks to see the light displays.
-I’m a fan of walking tours and loved our walking tour of food in Rome, next time I’d try the Sampling Paris’ Best Food tour which is only two hours long.
+I’m a fan of walking tours and loved our walking tour of food in Rome, next time I’d try the Sampling Paris’ Best Food tour which is only two hours long and highlights the best of

 French Wine + Food